 Single-stage incubation relies on HVAC

-Even though the commercial incubation industry had long adhered to the multi-stage incubation methodology (and successfully so), a new approach was required to both fulfil the worldwide demand for more poultry meat while meeting ever-stricter levels of biosecurity, and optimise the industry’s efficiency and return on investment.
+Even though the commercial incubation industry had long adhered to the multi-stage incubation methodology (and successfully so), a new approach was required to both fulfil the worldwide demand for more poultry meat while meeting ever-stricter levels of biosecurity, and optimize the industry’s efficiency and return on investment.

 In this article, we focus on the four ways an effective climate control system impacts a single-stage hatchery for the better.